Laurarestrepo03/Laurarestrepo03/README.md

 I'm Laura, and here's some info. about me:
 - 🐐 I'm a Systems and Computer Engineer from Universidad de los Andes.
-- 🌱 I’m currently working on getting an MS in Software Engineering..
+- 🌱 I’m currently working on getting an MS in Software Engineering.
 - 📫 How to reach me: l.restrepop@uniandes.edu.co

 I have used the following languages and tools: